 When you give your dog sweet potatoes as a snack, don’t add any toppings.
 Sure, you might enjoy marshmallows, butter, or other extras on your own potato, but your pup doesn’t need all of that.
 Foods like onions, garlic, and dairy products are all dangerous to dogs.
 Not to mention, your dog doesn’t need all the extra fat, salt, and sugar that these toppings often have.
 When you’re giving sweet potatoes to your dog, keep it plain and keep the portions small.

 Look for Dog Food with Sweet Potatoes

-If you want your dog to enjoy the beneﬁts of sweet potatoes but you don't have time to cook them, look for dog foods that contain sweet potato.
-The Brothibbles line oﬀers two grain-free dog foods with sweet potato as a main ingredient.
+If you want your dog to enjoy the beneﬁts of sweet potatoes but you don’t have time to cook them, look for dog foods that contain sweet potatoes.
+The Brothibbles line oﬀers two grain-free dog foods with sweet potato as the main ingredient.
 Both are protein-rich, support easy digestion, and have ingredients that promote healthy joints, skin, and coats.
 The line oﬀers two options: Duck, Turkey Meal & Sweet Potato with Chicken Bone Broth and Lamb, Beef Meal & Sweet Potato with Beef Bone Broth.

 Make It Part of a Menu of Treats

 Sweet potatoes can be part of a healthy selection of fruits and vegetables that you give to your dog as a treat.
 Other safe fruits and vegetables for your dog include bananas, cantaloupe (without the skin or seeds), apples (without the seeds and core), cucumbers, Brussels sprouts, carrots, and zucchini.